2021 Galaxy Community Conference will be virtual, global, and affordable

-The 2021 Galaxy Community Conference (GCC2021), originally planned to take place in Ghent, is moving to a virtual format.
-Things are just too uncertain to continue to plan an in person event for early July.
-Moving online presents many challenges, but also offers opportunities for making this event more accessible and affordable than an in-person event.
-GCC2021 is embracing those opportunities and we are pleased to announce
+The 2021 Galaxy Community Conference (GCC2021) will be held online from 28 June to 10 July 2021.
+Having the event in a virtual format presents many challenges, but also offers opportunities for making it more accessible and affordable than an in-person event.
+GCC2021 is embracing those opportunities and announces

 A multi-day CoFest will follow the meeting and also span the globe.

 GCC2022 will be held at the University of Minnesota, Twin Cities campus in Minneapolis, Minnesota.
 For more information, check out the Galaxy Project events page.